dankuck/dankuck.github.io/_posts/2017-01-02-generational-identifiers.md

 But what use is a generation if not to generalize?

-Anyway, besides being useless 9 out of 10 times, the generations we've mapped out have large gaps between them.
+Anyway, besides being useless 9 times out of 10, the generations we've mapped out have awkward gaps between them.
 That's where I come in.

 I mean, that's where I came in, I was born in one of those gaps.